jamesrenaud/mocha-sonar-reporter/README.md

-# nyc-sonar-reporter
+# mocha-sonar-reporter
-A reporter plugin for nyc to produce generic test output for use in SonarQube
+A reporter plugin for mocha to produce generic test output for use in SonarQube

+# Install
+`npm i mocha-sonar-reporter`

+# Output Format
 ```
 <testExecutions version="1">
   <file path="testx/ClassOneTest.xoo">